yhomarys-qa/qa-portfolio/02-Test-Cases/Checkout/TC-057_City_Field_Allows_Input_Above_Max_Boundary.md

 ---

 ## ✅ Expected Result
-- System accepts input above the recommended maximum boundary without validation
+- System should not accept input above 50 characters
-- No maximum length restriction is enforced
-- No validation error message is displayed
+- Validation error message should be displayed, or
+- Additional characters should be blocked
+- Form submission should not proceed with invalid input